Chart Color Schemes

 Mannum has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
-For areas not covered and years post-2032, SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted employing a method of weighted aggregation from LGA to SA2 levels.
-Future population trends anticipate lower quartile growth for Australia's non-metropolitan areas, with Mannum expected to increase by 79 persons to 2041, reflecting a total gain of 0.1% over the 17 years based on the latest annual ERP population numbers.
+For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future population trends anticipate lower quartile growth for Australia's non-metropolitan areas, with Mannum expected to increase by 79 persons to 2041, reflecting a reduction of 3.9% in total over the 17 years based on the latest annual ERP population numbers.

 Frequently Asked Questions - Population